Guitar Arpeggios - Guide For Beginners - CAGED Charts and Theory

 The second explanation is what interests jazz guitar players.
 It involves playing the notes of chord to create effective lines and nice improvised solos over a specific chord progression (II V I, turnarounds, backdoor, blues) or a jazz standard.

-What Are the Different Types of Arpeggios?
+What Are the Main Types of Arpeggios?

 There are different types of arpeggios, they can be minor, major, dominant, diminished, augmented.